jnnnnn/toyrobotgolang/doc.md

 ## First design

-app sends input to parser which gives back commands; app then executes those commands on its own state
+app sends input to parser which gives back commands; app then executes those commands on its own model

 ```graphviz
 digraph {